PraCTES/MIT-PraCTES/demos/Lecture06_mitgcm.md

 # Numerical models -- The MIT general circulation model ([MITgcm](https://mitgcm.readthedocs.io/en/latest/)) and Ocean State Estimation ([ECCO](https://ecco.jpl.nasa.gov/))

-`MITgcm` is a general circulation model that can simulate the Ocean, Amosphere, sea-ice, ocean biogeochemistry, and marine ecosystems.
+[MITgcm](https://github.com/MITgcm/MITgcm) is a general circulation model that can simulate the Ocean, Amosphere, sea-ice, ocean biogeochemistry, and marine ecosystems.
+It can be configured for a wide range of scales -- from a planet to a swimming pool or something like that.
+It is widely used for ocean modeling and ocean state estimation as done in [ECCO](https://www.geosci-model-dev.net/8/3071/2015/).
+Here we will use this [global ocean configuration](https://eccov4.readthedocs.io/en/latest/) that has been optimized to best fit lots of observations incl.
+[Argo for T,S](http://doi.org/10.5194/os-11-839-2015) and [Sea Level data](https://doi.org/10.1016/j.pocean.2015.06.002) as well as [permanently archived](http://dx.doi.org/10.7910/DVN/ODM2IQ ).

 ![](https://mitgcm.readthedocs.io/en/latest/_images/eddy_on_cubic_globe.svg)         |  ![](https://github.com/gaelforget/GlobalOceanNotebooks/blob/master/OceanTransports/MOC.png)
 :------------------------------:|:---------------------------------: